kyleguarco/awesome-dot-conf/util/README.md

 # Utility
-Shell scripts that return output to various widgets
+Lua scripts that contain useful functions for wrapping and obtaining filesystem paths.